Bloomberg TV Canada

 Bloomberg TV Canada was a Canadian English language specialty channel owned by Channel Zero.
-It was a localized version of the U.S. financial news channel Bloomberg Television; its programming was largely identical, but also featured opt-outs for domestic programs covering Canadian business news.
+It served as a localized version of the U.S. financial news channel Bloomberg Television, while its programming was largely identical, but also featured opt-outs for domestic programs covering Canadian business news.

 The channel launched on November 17, 2015, replacing the American version that was readily available in Canada.
 The channel shut down on October 5, 2017, and Bloomberg subsequently partnered with established Canadian competitor Business News Network (BNN) in 2018 instead.
-As a result of the partnership, BNN rebranded to BNN Bloomberg.
+As a result of the partnership, BNN became BNN Bloomberg.